KDE/documentation-docs-kdenlive-org/effects_and_compositions/effect_groups/misc/luminance.rst

 Creates a luminance map of the image.

-Moved to color section in ver 15.n
+(Moved to Color section in ver 15.n).

 https://youtu.be/2NlTk95kCY8